Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Saying goodbye to “checking in” emails

-Next time you reach out to your contacts, be sure to steer clear from using “just checking in.”
+The next time you reach out to your contacts, make a conscious effort to avoid the overused phrase “just checking in.”

-Instead, take a moment to think about what exactly you want from your contact and what they might want from you.
-Your messages should be precise, concise, and conscious of the reader’s needs and circumstances.
+Instead, take a moment to clearly define what you want from your contact and consider what they might need from you.
+Craft messages that are precise, concise, and tailored to the reader’s specific needs and circumstances.

 Up next